dongitran/Sequential-CI/README.md

 # Sequential CI 🤖 🚀

 Sequential CI is a web server that allows users to update CI configuration files in JSON format to execute various commands for API testing, Postgres querying, MongoDB operations, and more.
 Each process represents a session, enabling data retrieval for subsequent tests.
-Below is a sample configuration file for test execution:
+Below is a sample configuration file for test execution

+## How To Use
+- Clone pr
+- Update .env with parameter of url webserver, mongo uri connect string and telegram bot
+- Run project

 ## Sample Configuration of Process
 ```json